 6. Find a Cozy Cafe in Yerevan… or Beyond

-Yerevan is brimming with some of the coolest cafes around but the rest of Armenia is not to be forgotten about either.
+Yerevan in winter is brimming with some of the coolest cafes around but the rest of Armenia is not to be forgotten about either.

 Many cities have cool cafes and spaces where you can take refuge from the cold and enjoy a hot cup of coffee or tea.
 Here are some of our favorite cafes in Yerevan and beyond: